-History lessons die hard on both sides but rhe vast majority of residents Catholic, Protestant and otherwise know their lives have been improved immeasurably since the artificial six country boundary was removed.
+History lessons die hard on both sides but the vast majority of residents – Catholic, Protestant and otherwise – know their lives have been improved immeasurably since the artificial six country boundary was removed.
 In the 2016 referendum Northern Ireland voted 56-44 to remain – Belfast was one thing, Brussels was something else again.

 But Dublin is a bridge too far for the DUP, who Theresa May relies on for power.
 Britain could have left the EU by now if it had agreed to keep the Irish border open.
 But the DUP could not tolerate any difference from Scotland and Wales (ignoring the fact they share an island with another country).
-T he DUP will hobble any attempt to wean Westminster off this crisis.
-The likelihood is they could be just as important in the next general election given the likelihood of another hung parliament and the inability of the major parties to turn it into a proper EU referendum (they already had a chance in the 2017 election and failed).
+The DUP will hobble any attempt to wean Westminster off this crisis.
+The likelihood is they could be just as important in the next general election given another hung parliament and the inability of the major parties to turn it into a proper EU referendum (they had a chance in the 2017 election and failed).

 Britain, meanwhile, is tearing itself apart.
 Apart from at election time, politics is no longer Labor versus Tory but remainer versus brexiteer, as if Alexander Dumas had stormed Westminster.
 The fundamental belief of the 48 percent that voted remain in 2016 is that leaving the EU is madness, and they feel robbed as some of the 52 percent were duped by false advertising by the leave vote.